manavortex/FurnitureCatalogue/CONTRIBUTING.md

+# IMPORTANT

+- this readme may be out of date in some parts
+- the mentioned tools should be up to date and in working order but there are no guarantees
+- scripts and deployment tools are now in the [.scripts](./.scripts/) folder
+- use it more as a pointer than a walkthrough
+- when in doubt, you can just talk to us

+---

 # Introduction

 This is a guide that assumes you have little to no idea about coding, but want to help.
 If you know how to achieve the end results, feel free to skip any intermediary steps.